https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 11:1 Now faith is confidence in what we hope for and assurance about what we do not see.
 This is what the ancients were commended for.

-What hope!
 The Son became a man to suffer death, so that by the grace of God he might taste death for everyone (Heb.
 2:9).
-By his identification with us and by his death, he becomes the first human being to be crowned with such glory and honor, as he brings many sons to glory.
-Seize Hope this Christmas.
+Through his identification with us and by his death, he becomes the first human being to be crowned with such glory and honor, as he brings many sons to glory.
+Since Jesus Christ is God Himself, who became a human being and died for our sins, Jesus is the Hope of Christmas.

 Comment